KAutumnrain/KA-TRANSPOSE/README.md

 Note: I'm still VERY newbish at 3D modeling, and I haven't quite come up with a way to give that customization method in any easy form outside of moddifying the models themselves.

+Models will be released after I'm confident I've squashed all bugs

 ## Design notes